ueberauth/guardian/README.md

 #### `Guardian.Plug.SlidingCookie`

-Replace a token in cookies with a new one if it is older than a configured threshold.
+Replace the token in cookies with a new one when a configured minimum TTL is remaining.

 #### `Guardian.Plug.EnsureAuthenticated`